cilium/ebpf.io-summit/src/markdown-pages/post-1.md

 ### 3) Governing Board

--The Governing Board voting members will consist of:
+- The Governing Board voting members will consist of:

 - One representative appointed by each Platinum Member.
 - Identify themselves as members of the eBPF Foundation supporting the eBPF Foundation community.